The information in this article is correct at the time of writing. Stay up to date with current guidance here.

 What's the difference between a face covering and a face mask?

+A face covering is a piece of cloth that covers your nose and mouth.
 Face masks include surgical masks, dust masks and respirator masks that have a filter built in, known as N95 masks.

 How do I choose the right face covering?

 The most important thing to remember when choosing a face covering is that you want something that is comfortable, especially if you’re going to wear it for a long period of time or multiple times a day.
 You should only wear face coverings once and then dispose of or launder them.